 Non-Spouse Beneficiary RMDs

-Beginning in 2011, however, RMDs from the account will be based on your life expectancy.
+For example, imagine that your grandfather passed away in 2010 at age 65, leaving you his entire IRA.
+For 2010 (the year of death), you have no RMD.
 On your birthday in 2011, you turn 30 years old.
-According to the IRS Life Expectancy Tables, your remaining life expectancy at age 30 is 53.3 years.
+According to the Single Life table, your remaining life expectancy at age 30 is 53.3 years.
 As a result, your RMD for 2011 will be equal to the account balance as of 12/31/2010, divided by 53.3.

 For 2012, your RMD will be equal to the account balance at the end of 2011, divided by 52.3.
 In 2013, it’ll be the end of 2012 balance, divided by 51.3.

 Important exception: If you want, you can elect to distribute the account over 5 years rather than over your remaining life expectancy.
 If you elect to do that, you can take the distributions however you’d like over those five years — for example, no distributions in years 1-3 and everything in year 4.

 If the original non-spouse beneficiary dies before the account has been fully distributed, the new inheriting beneficiary is known as a successor beneficiary.